Do Go On - 207 - The Golden State Killer

 It doesn't really attack anymore.

-He also loves Mentos, so it just makes hands.
+He also loves Mentos, so it just made sense.

 But he wasn't just ransacking and burgling now.

-Right, so you could run through the school.
+Right, so he could run through the school.

 So I suppose you could escape through multiple points, parks, anything like that.